shreshthmohan/hugo-blog/content/repair-list.md

 3. Multiple MacBook chargers.
 (Opened the power brick, cut the frayed ends of the cable and re-soldered)
 4. T’s Electric Kettle (I guided S’s son while he fixed it.
 Was a loose contact and malfunctioning thermostat mechanism)
 5. O’s Braun Epilator (23 years old!
 We simply opened it up and cleaned it.)
-6. Girlfriend’s Fujifilm Instant Camera (cleaned battery contacts, she was gonna throw it buy a new one!
+6. Ex-Girlfriend’s Fujifilm Instant Camera (cleaned battery contacts, she was gonna throw it buy a new one!
 Saved about 8000 rupees!)